sah129/CellQuant/README.md

 A detailed installation tutorial is available [here](https://sah129.github.io/pdfs/CellQuant-Installation-Instructions.pdf).

 Video Tutorial on preparing input for CellQuant is available [here](https://vimeo.com/user120131457).  **Note: This video uses the downloadable CellQuantApp.zip file to install and run the program.
-It is highly recommended to use Docker instead.**.
-That said, the instructions for preparing input and adjusting settings remain the same.
+It is highly recommended to use Docker instead.**  That said, the instructions for preparing the input and adjusting settings remain the same.

 ## Membrane Algorithm Demonstration & Configuration Settings